Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ## Radar Operation (Air-To-Air)

+Radar operation air-to-air includes RDR-B and MAP-B modes along with the BST mode.
+RDR-B and MAP-B can be used with automatic search and BST mode can be used as a close range mode to cue a target on the boresight.

 ### Automatic Search

 During automatic search, the antenna moves back and forth in the radar plane.
 The limits of this search are determined by the [Display Knob](#display-knob).
 Search is normally 120 degrees wide with the display knob in WIDE positions, in NAR positions the search is limited to 45 degrees wide.
+Only Display Knob positions with B are usuable with Air-To-Air operations.

 The [Radar Mode Knob](#radar-modes-mode) knob is used to select automatic search by selecting either RDR or MAP.
 In RDR the number of bars can be selected by the [Scan Switch](#scan-switch).
 In MAP